Call automation for data driven teams | FreJun

 Cloud Telephony: A Beginner’s Guide

-If you’re a business owner looking to set up a phone system or update your existing one, then cloud telephony is a great choice.
-It scores over traditional telephony systems in multiple areas.
-Businesses globally have started to harness the many advantages it offers, including advanced customizations and seamless connectivity.
-74% of companies have stated that cloud telephone systems are their most urgent investment priorities.
+If you want to set up a new phone system or upgrade your existing one, cloud telephony is an excellent choice.
+It outperforms traditional telephony systems in various areas.
+Businesses around the globe now leverage its many benefits, including advanced customizations and seamless connectivity.
+In fact, 74% of companies identify cloud telephony as a top investment priority.

 Before diving into the benefits of cloud telephony, let us try to understand what cloud telephony is and how it works.